Reliability Evaluation of Individual Predictions: A Data-centric Approach: Abstract

 \section{Abstract}

-At the same time that artificial intelligence (AI) and machine learning are becoming central to human life, their potential harms become more vivid.
-In the presence of such drawbacks, a critical question to address before using individual predictions for critical decision-making is whether those are reliable.

-Aligned with recent efforts on data-centric AI, this paper proposes a novel approach, complementary to the existing work on trustworthy AI, to address the reliability question through the lens of data.
-Specifically, it associates data sets with distrust quantification that specifies their scope of use for individual predictions.
-It develops novel algorithms for efficient and effective computation of distrust values.
+Machine learning models only provide probabilistic guarantees on the expected loss of random samples from the distribution represented by their training data.
+As a result, a model with high accuracy, may or may not be reliable for predicting an individual query point.
+To address this issue, XAI aims to provide explanations of individual predictions, while approaches such as conformal predictions, probabilistic predictions, and prediction intervals count on the model's certainty in its prediction to identify unreliable cases.

+Conversely, instead of relying on the model itself, we look for insights in the training data.
+That is, following the fact a model's performance is limited to the data it has been trained on, we ask ``{\em is a model trained on a given data set, fit for making a specific prediction?}''.
+Specifically, we argue that a model's prediction is not reliable if (i) there were not enough similar instances in the training set to the query point, and (ii) if there is a high fluctuation (uncertainty) in the vicinity of the query point in the training set.

+Using these two observations, we propose data-centric reliability measures for individual predictions and develop novel algorithms for efficient and effective computation of the reliability measures during inference time.
 The proposed algorithms learn the necessary components of the measures from the data itself and are sublinear, which makes them scalable to very large and multi-dimensional settings.
-Furthermore, an estimator is designed to enable no-data access during the query time.
-Besides theoretical analyses, the algorithms are evaluated experimentally, using multiple real and synthetic data sets and different tasks.
-The experiment results reflect a consistent correlation between distrust values and model performance.
-This highlights the necessity of dismissing prediction outcomes for cases with high distrust values, at least for critical decisions.
+Furthermore, an estimator is designed to enable no-data access during the inference time.
+We conduct extensive experiments using multiple real and synthetic data sets and different tasks, which reflect a consistent correlation between distrust values and model performance.